teeekay/CarND-T3-PathPlanning/ModelDocumentation.md

 ### Spline Based Trajectories and Planner

 Initially, I worked on developing a method to use the spline to generate trajectories in [SimpleSplineBasedPlanner](https://github.com/teeekay/CarND-T3-PathPlanning/blob/master/src/SimpleSplineBasedPlanner.cpp).
 This was relatively easy, and worked well to adjoin new trajectories onto the existing path.
+By experimenting with different path lengths when moving between lanes I was able to determine appropriate time/distance to prevent excessive acceleration or jerk during lane changes.

-Experimentation with displacements in S between starting and ending the move from the center of one lane to the center of the adjoining lane, demonstrated safe limits to prevent excessive acceleration and jerk.
-I also improved rudimentary logic to change lanes and prevent rear-ending other cars.
+I also developed rudimentary logic to change lanes and prevent rear-ending other cars.
 This code could generally satisfy the project requirements.
+However I decided to develop a planner which used JMT trajectories.

 ### JMT Based Planner